 Did you know that one of the easiest ways to warm-up your heart and enrich your holiday spirit is to relive your favorite Christmas memories?

-If your holiday memories are not happy ones, use your personal memory lane to inspire you to find ways to light-up other folks’ lives, which can make you feel better, as well!
+If your holiday memories are not happy ones, do not despair.
+Use your personal memory lane to inspire you to find ways to light-up other folks’ lives, which can make you feel better, as well.
 You have more power and so many more opportunities than you may realize to brighten someone’s day.

 Here are my top ten holiday memories.
 Reliving them made me feel warm and cozy, and I realized how many more I have to enjoy.